GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

    matrices (e.g., MATLAB, Fortran).
 If not set we default to row-major format (C/C++, Python, etc.).

-Finally, the ``print_func`` argument is a pointer to a function that is used to print messages from GMT via GMT_Message_ or GMT_Report_ from external environments that cannot use the standard printf function (this is the case for the GMT/MATLAB toolbox, for instance).
+The ``print_func`` argument is a pointer to a function that is used to print messages from GMT via GMT_Message_ or GMT_Report_ from external environments that cannot use the standard printf function (this is the case for the GMT/MATLAB toolbox, for instance).
 For all other uses you should simply pass NULL for this argument.
 Should something go wrong during the API initialization then ``API`` will be returned as ``NULL``.
+Finally, GMT_Create_Session_ will examine the environmental parameter TMPDIR (TEMP on Windows) to set the GMT temporary directory [/tmp on Unix, current directory on Windows].

 Below is a bare-bones minimalistic GMT program hello.c that initializes and destroys a GMT session: